Koredotcom/docs/docs/gale/settings/settings-overview.md

 * Users
 * Roles and permissions
-* Active Directory Data Sync, user field(s), and email notifications configurations.
+* Automated synchronization of user data from Enterprise Active Directory, plus configuration of user profile fields and email notifications.
 * Integrations
 * Manage Guardrails